 Class Attendance: Attendance is mandatory.
-Two absences bars successful completion of the course.
+More than one absence bars successful completion of the course.

-Class Presentations: Every class meeting shall begin with each student presenting a brief, two-minute commentary on several of the assigned readings--one, if possible, broadly thematic and another focused on a particular covert operation.
+Class Presentations: From week one, every class meeting shall begin with every student presenting a brief, one-minute analysis of the topic based on two assigned readings--one, if possible, broadly thematic and another focused on a particular covert operation.
 Alternatively, students can read sources from two or more weeks to compare two covert operations.

-Then, two students shall offer a 15 minute discussions of most of the readings for the week, which may serve as the basis for their final papers.
+Then, two or three students shall offer a 15-minute discussion of most of the readings for the week, which may serve as the basis for their final papers.
 Each student will thus be required to make two of these oral presentations.
-Each presenter will meet with the professor twice to plan this presentation, first during Thursday office hours with a rough draft and next on Monday at 4:00 pm with a final, five-page outline of the lecture.
+Each presenter will meet with the professor three times to plan this presentation: first, briefly at the close of class to apportion the work for the following week's presentation; next, during Thursday office hours with a rough draft, finally, on Monday, the day before the student's presentation, at 4:00 pm with a final, five-page outline of the lecture.

-Weekly Discussion Summaries: Before the first and last class meetings, all students shall deliver to my mailbox a two-page reflection on week's readings, focused on the same question: "Assess the impact of CIA covert operations on US Foreign Policy during the past half century."
-These papers will be due at 10:00 a.m on Tuesday, January 18 and 10:00 am, Monday, May 2.
+Weekly Discussion Summaries: Before the first and last class meetings, all students shall deliver to my mailbox a two-page reflection on week's reading.
+The first paper will address the question: "Assess the impact of CIA covert operations on the conduct US Foreign Policy during the past half century."
+The second paper will address a different question: "Applying the lessons learned from study of past CIA covert wars, reflect upon the likely outcome of US military operations in either Iraq or Afghanistan."
+These papers will be due at 10:00 a.m on Tuesday, January 23 and 10:00 am, Monday, May 7.

-Final Paper: Drawing upon both primary and secondary sources, students shall write a 15-page analytic essay on a single CIA covert war or clandestine operation.
-For primary sources, depending on the case, students will need to consult Foreign Relations of the United States,

-US Congressional hearings, the New York Times (on Proquest), and compendia of official documents by organizations such as the National Security Archive (both bound and webbased).
+Final Paper: Drawing upon both primary and secondary sources, students shall write a 15-page analytic essay on a single CIA covert war or clandestine operation by following the directions specified below in Part V. For primary sources, depending on the case, students will need to consult Foreign Relations of the United States, US Congressional hearings, the New York Times (on Proquest), and compendia of official documents by organizations such as the National Security Archive (both bound and web-based).
 It is anticipated that students shall use their oral presentations as basis for this essay.

-First, students shall place a one-page outline of their proposed project in my Humanities Building mail box by 5:00 pm, Monday, March 14.
-During that same week, students shall meet individually with me to discuss their proposed papers.
-By 2:30 p.m. on Monday, April 25, students shall submit a 15-page essay with a detailed case study, drawn from both secondary and primary sources, of a single covert operation, assessing both its short-term gains and long-term impact.
+First, students shall place a one-page outline of their proposed project in my Humanities Building mail box by 5:00 pm, Monday, March 27-with a complete annotated bibliography showing all primary and secondary sources to be consulted.
+During that same week, students shall meet individually during office hours with me to discuss their proposed papers.

+By 2:30 p.m. on Monday, April 24, students shall submit a 15-page essay with a detailed case study, drawn from both secondary and primary sources, of a single covert operation, assessing both its short-term gains and long-term impact.
+Each essay shall have full footnote citations and a complete annotated bibliography.
+Students should use their research skills to cite no less than 20 primary documents from Memorial Library and the Internet, using sites such as the CIA's own or the National Security Archive.